7 Best Running Shoes For Orthotics in 2024

 What makes it the best?

-Every footfall of ours is caught by a soft foam that feels plush and delicate underfoot.
-Our durometer confirms it’s 30.8% softer than average, creating a smooth, low-impact ride.
+Every footfall of ours is caught by a soft yet bouncy foam that feels gentle and delicate underfoot.
+Our durometer confirms a balanced 21.6 HA, creating a smooth, low-impact ride especially when rear striking the 35.1 mm heel.
+From the top, an extra thick 10.4 mm tongue cradles our feet, avoiding any traces of lacebite.

 Pros